Christian Marriage Counseling: Faith-Based Counseling for Couples

 - For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-4357

 Christian marriage counseling is a form of couples therapy in which the principles of Christianity are incorporated into the therapeutic process.
-Faith-based marriage counseling can help Christian couples better communicate, foster physical and emotional closeness, and address potential areas of conflict—all while nurturing their spiritual connection.
+Faith-based marriage and family therapy can help Christian couples better communicate, foster physical and emotional closeness, and address potential areas of conflict—all while nurturing their spiritual connection.

 An overview of Christian counseling